computational-medicine/BMED360-2021/setup.md

 # Programming with Python

-The best way to learn how to program is to do something useful, so [this](http://swcarpentry.github.io/python-novice-inflammation) introduction to Python is built around a common scientific task: **data analysis**; see also [here](https://github.com/annefou/python-novice-inflammation) (thanks to [Anne Fouilloux](https://www.mn.uio.no/geo/english/people/adm/annefou), UiO)
+The best way to learn how to program is to do something useful, so [this](http://swcarpentry.github.io/python-novice-inflammation) introduction to Python is built around a common scientific task: **data analysis** ("... _we are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyze the first dozen data sets of their daily inflammation_ ..."); see also [here](https://github.com/swcarpentry/python-novice-inflammation).

 ## A note on R (tip for previous R users)